-(1) State of Connecticut Basic Building Code[,];

-(2) State of Connecticut Fire Safety Code[,];

-(3) State of Connecticut Public Health Code[,]; and

-(4) [local] Local codes and ordinances.
+- (1) State of Connecticut Basic Building Code[,]; - (2) State of Connecticut Fire Safety Code[,]; - (3) State of Connecticut Public Health Code[,]; and - (4) [local] Local codes and ordinances.

-(b) All indoor and outdoor space shall be inspected and approved by the Office prior to being used for child care services.
+(b) All indoor and outdoor space used for child care services as identified in the application shall be inspected and approved by the Office prior to [being used for child care services] use.